simonmichael/hledger_site/dev/Pull-requests.md

 We aim to improve and sustain hledger's quality and maintainability over the long term.

-Many PRs, especially small ones, can be merged quickly.
-We love those.
+Many PRs, especially small ones, and even some big ones, can be merged quickly.
+We love merging quickly.

 Some bigger or more risky PRs can require substantial review, discussion, changes, or re-submission.
 Much valuable design, quality control, and knowledge sharing happens at this time.